controversies-of-science/controversy-scripts/README.md

 `npm run create-feed-pyramids` - This generates image pyramids based upon the contents of `img/feeds`.
 Be aware that this script can take a significant amount of time to complete.

+### Alfred Quotes Import Script

+Alfred is a popular automation tool that comes with an ability to create snippets which can be quickly invoked from any Mac app with a keyboard shortcut.
+The quotes can be exported, and this script automates the production of a single properly-formatted JSON file which can be subsequently imported into Algolia search.
+These appear in search results as quotes -- which are not necessarily associated with any particular controversy card or feed.
+In some cases, the quotes are redundant of existing card material, but alternatively, it can also be information which will eventually become a card or feed.

 #### create-alfred-json (DONE)

 Assumes you have exported your Alfred snippets to a file in `/alfred` (the filename is currently hardcoded in `config.js` to `alfred/ScienceQuotes.alfredsnippets`).
+It saves the final JSON file into `json/generated/`.

 `npm run create-alfred-json` - Generates two sets of quotes -- one set where the quotes are all formatted for phys.org and a second where the quotes are formatted for G+ (markdown).